 Imagine a universe where cutthroat collegiate teams vie for glory in the high-stakes world of...Commedia dell'Arte???
 Outsized characters, physical shtick, running gags, improvisation, and — perfect for the Covid Era — MASKS!
 Inspired by cult film favorites Pitch Perfect and Waiting for Guffman, this ensemble-devised comic romp aims to deliver giddy delight in an age of anxiety.

-$10 Suggested Donation Per Viewer Run Time: Approximately two hours
+$10 Suggested Donation Per Viewer Run Time: Approximately two and a half hours

 If you want to learn more about the content of this show, please click below for specific content alerts.
 If you have further questions, contact the box office.

 Content warnings are verbal or written notices that precede potentially sensitive content.
 Content warnings differ from spoilers because they don’t explain plot or context.
 Similar to a rating on a movie or TV show, content warnings give the audience a heads up about potentially triggering topics in the performance.
 We hope that providing the following content warnings will equip our audiences with the tools they need to engage with the performance in a meaningful and fulfilling way.